JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 ```
 Skewness of the Dependent Variable

-To verify the central tendency we calculated this metric, the value obtained  for skewness was 1.88 (right skew distribution) which is considered high.
+	Skewness is a measure of symmetry where distributions with 0 skew follow a normal distribution.For skewnesses outside the range 	of -0.8 to 0.8 do not satisfy the assumption of normality.To verify the central tendency we calculated this metric, the value 		obtained  for skewness was 1.88 (right skew distribution) which is considered high.
 That means that values tend to concentrate 		to the left.
 The low values are more frequent than the high values and the Q-Q plot shows that sale prices are also not normally 	 distributed.

 	```{r}
 	install.packages("e1071")